Pull to refresh

 Overview

-Apple has had exactly three chief executives in its 50-year history.
-On April 20, 2026, it named its fourth: John Ternus, the 51-year-old mechanical engineer who has led Apple's hardware engineering division since 2021 and spent 25 years at the company.
-Tim Cook, who took over from Steve Jobs in 2011 and grew Apple from a $350 billion company to a $4 trillion one, will step down as chief executive on August 31 and become executive chairman of the board.
-On April 30, Ternus joined Cook on Apple's quarterly earnings call—his first public appearance in the incoming CEO role.
+Tim Cook took over from Steve Jobs in 2011 and grew Apple from a $350 billion company to a $4 trillion one.
+He steps down as chief executive on August 31 and becomes executive chairman.
+On April 30, Ternus joined Cook on Apple's quarterly earnings call — his first public appearance in the incoming CEO role.

-Cook is handing his successor an unusually deep product pipeline.
-Bloomberg reported that Apple has roughly ten new product categories in development, compared to the three Cook launched over 15 years, with the first foldable iPhone—expected to start around $2,000—set to debut in September 2026 as Ternus's inaugural product.
-But the inheritance comes with sharp headwinds: iPhone memory costs are forecast to climb from roughly 10% to 45% of the handset's component bill by year-end, a near-400% increase driven by competition for AI-grade memory chips.
-Ternus must decide whether to absorb the cost hit or raise consumer prices, all while navigating competing demands from Washington and Beijing over where Apple manufactures its phones.
+The inheritance comes with sharp headwinds: iPhone memory costs are forecast to climb from roughly 10% to 45% of the handset's component bill by year-end.
+That's a near-400% increase from competition for AI-grade memory chips.
+Ternus must decide whether to absorb the cost hit or raise consumer prices, while navigating competing demands from Washington and Beijing over where Apple manufactures its phones.

 Why it matters